 Here is how you can strategically product source:

 - Assessing – Assessing your strategic sourcing partner is also important.
-Is this a person, company, or manufacture you can work with long term?
+Is this a person, company, or manufacturer you can work with long-term?
 Ideally, you want to try to find someone you can do business with for a long time.
-One of the reasons is that sourcing can be expensive, and finding the right supply will long-term save you time and money.
+One of the reasons is that sourcing can be expensive, and finding a suitable supply will save you time and money in the long term.

 - Action Plan – The action plan and the procedures you have in place for sourcing is critical.
 Do you give your supplier detailed information or rough sketches of what you need?
 Do you have a clear indication of the colors, quality, and price that you need?
 These are all important things for you to understand when looking at a new product to source.